pseelam02/pseelam02/README.md

 ## Hi there 👋
+Hi, I'm Pranav—a passionate computer science enthusiast currently pursuing my M.S. in Computer Science with a concentration in Systems Engineering at the Georgia Institute of Technology.
+My interests lie in Deep Learning and Systems Engineering.

+I completed my undergraduate studies in Data Science at the University of California, Berkeley, where I fell in love with the idea of sharpening and growing my mind every day, little by little.

+I'm always eager to meet new people who share a passion for computer science.
+Feel free to reach out—I'd love to chat!

 <!--
 **pseelam02/pseelam02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.